DISCITIS

 - Persistent pain or worsening symptoms continue despite appropriate medical therapy.

 Surgical procedures may involve removing infected material, draining abscesses, stabilizing the spine with instrumentation, or reconstructing areas damaged by the infection.
 The goal of surgery is to reduce pain, restore spinal stability, and prevent further neurological complications.
-For many patients, this step is only required in severe or complicated cases, and after all other treatments did not work.
+For many patients, this step is only required in severe or complicated cases, and after all other treatments have failed.

 What should you do if your symptoms of discitis return or worsen after treatment?

 If your symptoms come back or become more severe after initial treatment for discitis, it’s essential to follow up with your healthcare provider as soon as possible.
-Persistent or worsening pain could signal that the infection still exists, or that complications developed.
+Persistent or worsening pain could signal that the infection still exists or that complications have developed.

 Complications of Discitis

-Eventhough Discitis is left untreated or complications arise, doctors can usually treat the condition sucessfully.
-If continued non treatment, it can lead to several long-term issues.
+Even though Discitis is left untreated or complications arise, doctors can usually treat the condition successfully.
+If continued non-treatment, it can lead to several long-term issues.
 These potential complications include:

 - Disc damage: The infection can damage the intervertebral disc, causing its degeneration and loss of height.
 This can lead to chronic pain, instability in the spine, and increased risk of future disc herniation.